 Price of your product

 Some BNPL providers have a minimum order amount, and the product types financed by BNPL providers also differ.
-Some providers cover small, everyday items while others only offer financing for high-ticket products.
-So it’s important to do your research and choose a provider that works best for your product price range.
+Some providers cover small, everyday items, while others only offer installment payments for high-ticket products.
+So, it’s important to do your research and choose a provider that works best for your product price range.

 Payment terms for the customer

 Ultimately, the goal with BNPL is to offer your customers a flexible payment option.
-Review the payment terms of the service provider to ensure that they are suitable for your customers.
-Understanding those payment terms also makes it easier to educate customers about BNPL.
+Review the terms of the service provider to ensure they are suitable for your customers.
+Understanding those terms also makes it easier to educate customers about BNPL.